primevisiontechnology-com/res-pvt-ai4spp/README.md

 from SPPenv import SPPEnv
 from astar import AStarSearch
-from SPPembeddings import SPPInitEmbedding, SPPContext, StaticEmbedding from SPPv2env import SPPv2Env # import the dynamic environment from Floorplan_Codes.utils import get_paths
+from SPPembeddings import SPPInitEmbedding, SPPContext, StaticEmbedding from rl4co.models.zoo import AttentionModel, AutoregressivePolicy, POMO, POMOPolicy from Floorplan_Codes.utils import get_paths
 ```

-3. The jupyter notebook 'exploration.ipynb' contains the code to train the Deep Reinforcement Learning algorithms and make predictions on real floorplans.
-It contains the code for the training and evaluation of the AM and POMO methods.
+3. The jupyter notebook 'codes/TrainOnFloorplan.ipynb' contains the codes to train the Deep Reinforcement Learning algorithms with the warehouse floorplans.
+This script initializes the DRL attention model and policy, read the floorplan json file and create a reinforcement learning environment, then trains the DRL model on this environment.
+You can tune parameters of the attention model and the policy and retrain the DRL model to achieve better results for a new floorplan.

+4. The jupyter notebook 'codes/TestOnFP.ipynb' contains the codes to load a trained DRL model and an environment to perform 400 test runs with random start and target nodes.
+Besides, the notebook also provides the visualizations of the generated path (actions) from the start node to the target node using both DRL model and A* search baseline algorithm.
+Moreover, the notebook displays a histogram of costs for the environment showing the frequencies of cost in all test runs.
+Finally, a plot of validation reward over epochs for different models is also displayed in the notebook.

 ## Results 📊